CenturyLink Field Event Center, home to boat shows and concerts, will become a field hospital during coronavirus pandemic

 The state has also conducted site assessments for potential field hospitals in Pierce and Snohomish counties, the Emergency Management Division of the Washington Military Department said.

-Inslee said he was grateful to the Corps and to the Federal Emergency Management Agency (FEMA) for siting the hospital in Seattle.
+Inslee said he was grateful to the Army Corps of Engineers and to the Federal Emergency Management Agency (FEMA) for siting the hospital in Seattle.

 Inslee has clashed with President Donald Trump in recent days over the federal government’s response to the crisis.